 The law school seeks a diverse student body that will make a contribution to the law school and the legal profession.
 To that end, every applicant’s file is thoroughly reviewed for admission.
 In addition to the LSAT and GPA, difficulty of major, personal challenges overcome, graduate work completed, scholarly achievements and volunteer and work experience are also considered.
 Applications are evaluated on a rolling basis, so it is important to apply early.

-Fall 2011 31 entered with conditional scholarships; 5 conditional scholarships were reduced or eliminated
+157 entered with conditional scholarships; 33 conditional scholarships were eliminated

-Fall 2012 40 entered with conditional scholarships; 6 conditional scholarships were reduced or eliminated
+149 entered with conditional scholarships; 0 conditional scholarships were eliminated

 Cumberland School of Law’s scholarship retention policy was first implemented with the fall 2011 entering class.
 Conditional scholarships are suspended for those recipients who are not in good scholarship standing.
-Good scholarship standing requires recipients to maintain a law school GPA that would rank them in the top two-thirds of their class at the conclusion of an academic year.
-Scholarships can be reinstated for a subsequent academic year where a recipient restores his or her class rank to be within the academic requirement.
+Good scholarship standing requires recipients to maintain a cumulative law school GPA of 2.6 or higher at the conclusion of each spring semester.
+Scholarships will be considered for reinstatement for a subsequent academic year where a recipient restores his or her GPA to be within the academic requirement.